mozman/ezdxf/docs/source/launcher.rst

                             oversampling factor, default is 2, use 0 or 1 to disable oversampling
       -m MARGIN, --margin MARGIN
-                            minimal margin in pixels, default is 10 --dpi DPI             output resolution in pixels/inch which is significant for the linewidth, default is 300 Browse
+                            minimal margin around the image in pixels, default is 10 --dpi DPI             output resolution in pixels/inch which is significant for the linewidth, default is 300
+      -v, --verbose         print more info

+Browse
 ------